What do you think about this article? Rate it using the stars above and let us know what you think in the comments below.

 E. You Will Not Always Have to Work Weekends and Holidays

 Those who expect you to work weekends and holidays almost certainly did the same thing before they became your supervisor.
-In fact, they probably were among the hardest working associates at the firm.
-Because they did this too, they see absolutely nothing wrong with you doing the same.
+In fact, they probably were among the hardest-working associates at the firm.
+Because they did this too, they see absolutely nothing wrong with your doing the same.
 In order to rise, you must bond with your superiors.
 You can do this by showing them that you are sharing the same experiences they once had.

 As an associate, you are beneath partners and more senior associates on the totem pole.
 You also presumably do not yet have children and the myriad responsibilities that come with this.
 You are also younger, which means you have more energy for the work.
 (At least, this is how the firm is thinking.)

 When you get more senior and if you survive the initial "hazing," then you will presumably make partner and have others to work weekends and holidays.
 For the time being, though, you need to realize that this is part of the job and, due to your lack of seniority, you should be working weekends and holidays.

 While much can be said against working weekends and holidays, you need to understand that this is something that is important to your firm, your clients, and your own advancement.
 If working weekends and holidays is offensive to you, perhaps you should consider another career outside of a competitive law firm.
 Certainly, there are firms where weekends and holidays are not expected at all.
 Nevertheless, because of the message working weekends and holidays sends to your clients and your superiors, you need to understand that it is something that will only help you if your objective is to get ahead.